siheming/mspypeline/doc/source/gallery.rst

 Statistical inference plots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+.. _pathway-analysis:

 Pathway analysis
 *****************
-Created using: :meth:`~mspypeline.BasePlotter.plot_pathway_analysis`
+| Created using: :meth:`~mspypeline.BasePlotter.plot_pathway_analysis`
+| Analysis options: :ref:`Pathway analysis <statistic-plots>`

 .. autodescriptiononly:: mspypeline.BasePlotter.plot_pathway_analysis

+| The effect of choosing different levels for the analysis upon the results can be appreciated in the pathway analyses
-| Shown below are two pathway analysis figures, both plotting the protein intensities of the
-  :ref:`Biocarta EGF pathway <pathway-proteins>` but calculated for different analysis levels.
-Here, the choice of the :ref:`analysis level <analysis-design>` or depth determines which samples are considered a *"group"*.
+  shown below.
+Both figures show the protein intensities of the :ref:`Biocarta EGF pathway <pathway-proteins>`, however calculation was performed for different :ref:`analysis levels <analysis-design>`.
+Here, the choice of the analysis depth determines which samples are considered a *"group"*.
-| In the upper figure where the analysis was performed on the lowest level (level 0) which only consists of two groups
+| In the top figure where the analysis was performed on level 0 which consists of two groups (H1975 & H838), all samples
-  (H1975 & H838), all samples belonging to any one of them are grouped together.
+  belonging to any one of them are grouped together.
-| In the lower figure, where the analysis was performed on then next higher level (level 1) the two groups of level 0
+| In the bottom figure, where the analysis was performed on then next higher level (level 1), the two groups of level 0
   are further subdivided into a total of four different groups to which (only) 3 samples are assigned.
 | Statistical analysis are always performed between two *"groups"* of samples and require a minimum of 3 samples to
   indicate significances.